briankoser/avid/README.md

 - [x] Enter picks with keyboard only
 - [x] Use ideal team size for optional roster spots
 - [x] Rankings view
-- [ ] Zoomed-out position view: see at a glance which positions have high-rated players left
-- [ ] Bye-week view, so you can see when each of your players has a bye week
-- [ ] Mark target players

 ## Multiple-user draft Requirements
 - [ ] SignalR